Skip to main content

 • Prosocial Orientation: Helping others provides intrinsic reward.

-The research is clear: people high in Agreeableness derive genuine satisfaction from cooperative success.
-When your clutch Redemption saves three teammates, the dopamine hit is real—different from an assassin’s penta, but equally intense.
+Research on agreeableness consistently shows that people high on this dimension derive genuine satisfaction from cooperative success.
+When your clutch Redemption saves three teammates, the dopamine hit is real, though different from an assassin’s penta.

 Support mains often play similar roles in their friend groups and workplaces.
 You’re likely the person who remembers birthdays, mediates disputes, and ensures everyone feels included.
 You probably find selfish behavior genuinely confusing, not just annoying.